-By studying at the Murdoch Veterinary School, you’ll gain a one-of-a-kind experience on our working farms.
+By studying at the School of Veterinary Medicine, you’ll gain a one-of-a-kind experience on our working farms.

-Alongside our staff, you’ll work on farms in 3 locations – our 51-hectare Vet Farm (located at our South Street Campus), the 40-hectare Mundijong Farm and the 80-hectare Mardella Farm.
+Alongside our staff, you’ll work on farms in 3 locations – our 51-hectare vet farm (located at our Perth campus), the 40-hectare Mundijong Farm and the 80-hectare Mardella Farm.

 You’ll work with breeder cows, sheep, horses, pigs, alpacas and goats and learn animal handling and clinical examination techniques, as well as perform breeding soundness examinations and pregnancy diagnosis.

 You’ll get access to the animal handling facilities, a cattle feedlot, a fish health unit, grain silos and fodder storage facilities, so you can take your theoretical classroom learnings and apply them in a practical environment.